ashcasmir/kind-parsley/src/pages/index.md

     title: Why Choose FitPandas?
     features:
       - title: Self-reflection with your peers!
-        content: >-
+        content: >
-          With Your Goal, you can create a dashboard with data about your activities and track your progress.
+          As a part of FitPandas, you can tweak your daily routine to build systems and habits to lead a healthier life along with your friends and family.
         actions:
           - label: Learn More
             url: /thank-you